Saturday, July 19, 2025

 A small part of the Pando Aspen Clone

-I rode east a few miles to Fish Lake, which looked to be busy with boats, campgrounds, and RV lots, Back on US 24 I continued to Bicknell where I found my lodging for the night, the SunGlow Motel.
+I rode east a few miles to Fish Lake, which looked to be busy with boats, campgrounds, and RV lots, and then turned around and headed back to UT 24.
+I continued to Bicknell where I found my lodging for the night, the SunGlow Motel.
 I checked in and discovered that the nearby Family Restaurant was closed on Sunday.
 I unloaded the bike and rode 10 miles to Torrey, where I got gas at the Philips 66 station and had a chicken salad dinner at Slacker’s Burger Joint.
-The staff wear black T-shirts with the following slogan written on the back: Born a genius, slacker by choice, Back at the motel I took a shower, organized my stuff for the next day, and (finally) worked on this blog.
+The staff wear black T-shirts with the following slogan written on the back: Born a Genius, Slacker By Choice.
+Back at the motel I took a shower, organized my stuff for the next day, and (finally) worked on this blog.
 (458 miles)

 (Monday, July 14)